1. Plush Bedding

 Design an accent wall to add depth and interest to the guest room.
 Use bold paint colors, textured wallpaper, or wood paneling to create a unique feature.
 Opt for patterns or shades that harmonize with the room’s overall palette.

 An accent wall draws the eye and breaks up monotony without overwhelming the space.
 This simple upgrade instantly adds personality and charm.
-Guests will feel like staying in a professionally styled room, giving their visit a touch of luxury and creativity.
+Guests will feel like staying in a professionally styled room, adding a touch of luxury and creativity to their visit.

 8. Warm Lighting